CoryKlish/Project_2/READ_ME.txt

 3 files with 5042 lines each (1.326s with sleep)
 4 files up to and including 5023 lines (1.433s with sleep) 8 files with 1 line each (1.009s with sleep)
-8 files with 10 lines each
+8 files with 10 lines each (2.019s with sleep)

 But breaks at 4 files with 5024 lines